Visitor Policy During COVID-19

-Surgical and procedural areas —One support person for the duration of the procedure
+- Surgical and procedural areas — Two support persons for the duration of the procedure

 In addition, please be aware of the following:

-Visitors must perform hand hygiene when entering any Phelps Health facility or entering and exiting a patient’s room or exam room.
-Visitors are encouraged to stay six feet away from the patient and others.
+- All individuals (patients and visitors) entering Phelps Health facilities, including Medical Office Building and other clinic locations, are required to wear a face mask or covering.
+Visitors also must perform hand hygiene when entering and exiting any Phelps Health facility and a patient’s room.
+Visitors are encouraged to stay six feet away from patients and others.

 Limitations, Exclusions and Exceptions*

-No one under the age of 18, with the exception of those seeking medical care, will be allowed at any Phelps Health locations or facilities.
+- No one under the age of 16, with the exception of those seeking medical care or the sibling of a newborn, will be allowed into Phelps Health Hospital.

-Visitor restrictions for the Transitional Care Facility (TCF) are based on the recommendations from the Missouri Department of Health and Senior Services (DHSS).
+- Visitor restrictions for the Transitional Care Facility (TCF) are based on instructions from the Missouri Department of Health and Senior Services (DHSS).
 Visits to TCF will be reviewed on a case-by-case basis.